ucan-wg/delegation/README.md

 [^powerbox]: For those familiar with design patterns for object capabilities, a "Powerline" is like a [Powerbox] but adapted for the partition-tolerant, static token context of UCAN.

 Powerline delegations MUST NOT be used as the root delegation to a resource.
-A priori there is no such thing as a `null` subject a prior.
+A priori there is no such thing as a `null` subject.

-A very common use case for Powerlines is providing a stable DID across multiple agents (e.g. representing a user with multiple devices).
+A very common use case for Powerline is providing a stable DID across multiple agents (e.g. representing a user with multiple devices).
 This enables the automatic sharing of authority across their devices without needing to share keys or set up a threshold scheme.
 It is also flexible, since a Powerline delegation MAY be [revoked][Revocation].

 ``` mermaid
 sequenceDiagram